Rudartsi

 Rudartsi is a village in Southern Bulgaria.
 The village is located in Pernik Municipality, Pernik Province. Аccording to the numbers provided by the 2020 Bulgarian census, Rudartsi currently has a population of 1528 people with a permanent address registration in the settlement.

 Geography

 Rudartsi village is located in Pernik Municipality, and lies on the western hills of Vitosha mountain, at an average elevation of 786 meters.
 Until the year 1960, the village existed only as a neighborhood of a nearby village.

-Rudartsi village is located 18 kilometers away from Sofia and 14 kilometers away from Pernik.
+Rudartsi village is 18 kilometers from Sofia and 14 kilometers from Pernik.

 Infrastructure

-The village has good infrastructure, a school, a library, and public transport toward Pernik and Sofia.
+The village has good infrastructure, a school, a library, and public transport to Pernik and Sofia.
 There is a mineral swimming pool in the village alongside mineral springs.
 There are 10 cafes and restaurant establishments.